oppsec/breads/README.md

 <br>

 <h3> What is BREADS? </h3>
 <p> <b>BREADS</b> is a tool focused on enumerating and attacking Active Directory environments through LDAP, SMB, and other protocols (not done yet).
-This project is inspired by other existing tools like CrackMapExec and NetExec. </p>
+This project is inspired by other existing tools like NetExec (CrackMapExec). </p>

 <br>